tlenz88/SimpleSeq/README.md

 - **Input arguments**:

     --metadata [-m]: A tab-delimited text file containing ChIP-seq experiment metadata.
 Metadata file should have at least seven columns: SampleID, Factor, Condition, Replicate, bamReads, ControlID and bamControl.
 The metadata file will be automatically modified to include two additional columns--Peaks and PeakCaller--after peak calling.
 Use the ```example_metadata.txt``` file in the ```examples``` directory as a template.
-See the [DiffBind vignette](https://bioconductor.org/packages/release/bioc/vignettes/DiffBind/inst/doc/DiffBind.pdf) and the following section of this README for more information on setting up the metadata file.
+See the [DiffBind vignette](https://bioconductor.org/packages/release/bioc/vignettes/DiffBind/inst/doc/DiffBind.pdf) and the next section of this README for more information on setting up the metadata file.

     --control[-c]: String indicating the control samples in the experiment.
 This string should be under the 'Condition' column in the metadata file.

     --genome [-g]: Directory containing genome files for the organism of interest.
 A FASTA file should be present in the directory so that any additional required genome files can be automatically created if missing.
 All genome files should have the same basename.

+## How should I set up the metadata?

+The metadata file should contain a minimum of 7 columns used to describe the format of a user's ChIP-seq experiment, including sample names, relationships between sample groups, replicate numbers, and file paths.
+Although it isn't required for the metadata to be formatted exactly as shown in the ```example_chip_metadata.txt``` file, it's recommended that any additional columns be added at the end (to the right) of the existing columns.
+By default, the 'Condition' column is used to group samples for differential peak calling.
+File paths should be relative to the metadata file path.

+The following are brief descriptions of the template columns:

+    --SampleID: Short string unique to each target sample.

+    --Factor: Antibody used for immunoprecipitation of each target sample.
+Used to determine peak calling parameters.

+    --Condition: String used to differentiate sample groups (e.g. knockout (KO), control (CTRL), etc.).
+Can be the same as the 'Factor' column if differentiating binding sites of two (or more) antibodies.

+    --Replicate: Integer indicating replicate number.

+    --bamReads: Relative path to coordinate sorted BAM files for target samples.

+    --ControlID: Short string unique to each control sample.

+    --bamControl: Relative path to coordinate sorted BAM files for control samples.